 The next day began bright and hot and after breakfast we set off towards the coast.
 One couple among us had set out on their own adventure today to explore the ancient site of Olympia so we were a smaller group for a few hours.

-We pulled into the Vouraikos Gorge with the sun blazing above us and I spread out some bait on various tree branches and leaves in the hope of luring our target species for the day, the Two Tailed Pasha.
+We pulled into the Vouraikos Gorge with the sun blazing above us and I spread out some rotting fruit bait on various tree branches and leaves in the hope of luring our target species for the day, the Two-tailed Pasha.
 There were few butterflies on the wing here today perhaps because of the rather oppressive heat, even in the morning.
 Nevertheless, we spent a short while exploring and found Beautiful Demoiselles on the vegetation near the river and Small Pincertail Dragonflies hunting from a variety of perches.
 Speckled Wood and Freyer’s Grayling were found lurking in the shadier spots and a Peloponnese Wall Lizard was seen to scuttle away.
 With little sign of the Pashas and not much else to look at, we decided to take a sojourn elsewhere and return in a short while.

 We retraced our route a short way up the road to a spot where water was spilling into a shallow puddle in a layby.
 There were plenty of insects taking advantage of this moisture and we spent a happy half hour enjoying a steady stream of Painted Ladies, as well as puddling Wall Brown, Southern White Admiral and Pygmy Skipper.
-An enormous Buprestid beetle, later identified as a member of the Chalcophora genus, landed on my co-leader’s head.
+An enormous Buprestid beetle, later identified as a member of the Chalcophora genus, landed on my co-guide’s head.
 He took his cap off to investigate and was able to show the group.

 Several Southern Skimmers were also zipping around and while we agreed that it was not the most picturesque stop we had made, the number of invertebrates for such a small area was impressive.